PhoenixTales/phoenix-docs/lore/cults.md

 > *"the proclaimer of the faith into the three gods and representative of the highest god Ra"* [C]

 According to the Comic, Rhobar II. (perhaps Rhobar I. already) established this new faith, the cult of the three gods in Myrtana, while Innos or Ra - which at least in the present are used interchangeably - is seen as the highest god of the three.
-Rhobars proclamation of the faith into the three gods can thus be seen both as a reconciliation (after the cultic wars), but also, by establishing Innos as the highest god, he clearly decided the war in favour of Innos.
+Rhobars proclamation of the faith into the three gods could thus be seen both as a reconciliation of the cults (after the cultic wars), but also, by establishing Innos as the highest god, he clearly decided the war in favour of Innos.

 Just as Innos and Adanos, Beliar has dedicated followers too, but according to the sources, it seems that no sacrifices are offered to him and no public worship is taking place; if there is any cultic practice of the followers of Beliar, then it seems to be done in secrecy, since the worship of Beliar is condemned by the priests.
 While there are priests of Innos and Adanos, the manual specifically mentions - and also Mike said so at some point, that there are no priests of Beliar and the magic assigned to Beliar, such as necromancy or the summoning of demons, is banned and considered heretical.
+We elaborate more on this and why we think that this design direction was a trememdous failure in [/lore/arcane](/lore/arcane).

 > [...] zu oberst stand *Innos*, der Gott der Sonne und des Gesetzes, der als erster und höchster Gott verehrt wurde und dessen Priester die Magier des Feuers waren.
 Die
 Priester des Gottes *Adanos* [...] waren die Magier des Wasserkreises, nur dem